bitfocus/libltc-wrapper/README.md

 This module gives you access to the libltc library from node.js.

 This module is released with the MIT license, but libltc in it self is a LGPL library.
-But as long as you install the `libltc` library as a separate library, the license should not infer with your project, it being open source or closed source.
+But libltc is included as library in binary form, so the license should not infer with your project, it being open source or closed source.

 # Bits per sample